-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+State laws , regulations and policies referen ced in the sp ecification a re readily a vailable to CMS upon request th irough the Medic aid agency or the e operating agend cy (if applica ıble).

+the Medicaid agency or the operating g agency (if a pplicable).

 Service Type:

 Statutory Service

 Service:

 Respite

 Alternate Service Title (if any):